 The most recent of these took place Sept.
-9, when 53-year old cyclist Jerry Ashby was killed after he was struck on Seven Mile near the state police station.
+9, when after he was struck on Seven Mile near the state police station.
 Police announced Tuesday that criminal charges would not be filed in the case.
-In late July, a pedestrian traveling on foot on Seven Mile near Fry was struck and killed by a motorist.
+In late July, on Seven Mile near Fry was struck and killed by a motorist.
 Police have since learned that alcohol was a factor in that accident.

 That two fatal accidents occurred on the same stretch of road so close together begs a few questions: are Northville Township’s streets safe for those who choose to travel without a vehicle?
 And, what are the rights and responsibilities of drivers and cyclists, which under law have equal access to Michigan’s roads?

 Northville Township’s non-motorized plan has been partially implemented with the goal of providing new trails throughout the community.
 Local cycling advocates are happy that there’s a plan that’s moving forward, but that doesn’t mean roadways are entirely safe for cyclists, said David Duffield, a Northville resident and avid cyclist.

 “One thing that I think continues to be a problem is that on many of the township’s roads, the shoulders aren’t paved,” he said.
 “That would go a long way to help."

 Duffield rides his bike to work every day – weather permitting – from his home at Six Mile Road and Winchester Street to work at Twelve Mile and Haggerty.
 He said drivers in all communities, not just Northville Township, need to be better educated in terms of dealing with cyclists on the road.